 Contact the visa section

-Attention: Please note there is no hotline for the visa section.
-All enquiries have to be addressed by email (see contact form below).
+Attention: Please note there is no hotline for the visa section of the consulate general.

 No response will be given to questions regarding

 • Information about visa procedure or type of documents to provide

 • General information about visas which can be found on France VISAS website.

 I cannot lodge my application in Sydney due to the closure of internal borders.
 Can I lodge my application elsewhere (Melbourne, Perth or Brisbane) ?
 Can I send my application and do the interview online ?